 Bernie Parent made 26 saves in the deadlock, while Buffalo netminder Don Edwards turned away 39 of 42 Philadelphia offerings.

 1980 -- Rick MacLeish scored twice and defenseman Blake Wesley snapped a 2-2 deadlock late in the second period with his first NHL goal as the Flyers skated to a 4-2 victory over the Boston Bruins at the Spectrum.

 Bobby Clarke also scored for Philadelphia, while Pete Peeters made 22 saves to improve his season record to 6-1-0.

 The win was also the 500th regular season triumph in franchise history.
 At the time, no other 1967 expansion team had won even 400 games.

-1985 -- Ilkka Sinisalo and Lindsay Carson scored twice apiece and Pelle Lindbergh made 22 saves to lead the visiting Flyers to a 5-3 triumph over the Quebec Nordiques at Le Colisee.
+1985 -- Ilkka Sinisalo and Lindsay Carson scored two goals apiece and Pelle Lindbergh made 22 saves to lead the visiting Flyers to a 5-3 triumph over the Quebec Nordiques at Le Colisee.

 Philadelphia stormed the Nords from the opening faceoff, throwing 17 shots on Mario "Goose" Gosselin in a four-goal Flyers' first period.

 Tim Kerr also scored for the red-hot Flyers, who recorded their sixth consecutive victory.

 1993 -- Kevin Dineen snapped a 2-2 tie with a shorthanded goal early in the second period, and Dominic Roussel made 27 saves as the Flyers skated to a 4-3 victory in the inaugural meeting with the Florida Panthers at Miami Arena.